itoyori/itoyori/docs/src/01_tutorial.md

 Notes:
 - With a parallel execution policy, `ityr::for_each()` recursively divides the index space into two parts and runs them in parallel
-- The execution policy `ityr::execution::parallel_policy` accepts the `cutoff_count` option, which specifies the cutoff count for the leaf tasks
+- The execution policy `ityr::execution::parallel_policy` can additionally accept the `cutoff_count` option, which specifies the cutoff count for the leaf tasks
     - In most cases, the same values will be specified to both `cutoff_count` and `checkout_count`
+        - The above example is a shorthand for specifying the same value (`block_size`) to both counts
     - By default, the cutoff count is also 1 (`ityr::execution::par`)

 In addition, `ityr::for_each()` can accept multiple iterators: